 Up and coming neighborhoods in Barcelona is one of our favourite topics here in the office.
-If you’re looking to invest in real estate in Barcelona then naturally you’ll want to anticipate which neighborhoods might have the best potential for capital appreciation.
-Buy low sell high right?
+If you’re looking to invest in real estate in Barcelona then naturally you’ll want to anticipate which neighbourhoods might have the best potential for capital appreciation.
+Buy low, sell high right?
 As the market continues to come back here everyone’s jockeying to find the newest low hanging fruit.
-We’ll start with what’s already getting hot

 The next paragraphs will show you the neighborhoods which are up and coming right now!

 However, London kept on growing and the housing prices kept on rising, thus converting Nottinghill into one of the most expensive and exclusive places to live in.
-With the property market slowly recovering, we think that Raval has the potential of becoming the Nottinghill of Barcelona.
-More specifically we think it will become another Borne over the next two decades.
+With the property market slowly recovering, we think that Raval has the potential to become the Nottinghill of Barcelona.
+More specifically, we think it will become the next Borne over the coming two decades.

 However, in much of Raval, the buildings do not have such a regular inspection therefore are left neglected.
-Most of the buildings are quite old, therefore do not have the convenience of a lift.
-If climbing long flight of stairs is an issue, unfortunately due to narrow streets of Raval you lose the luxury of having a light filled apartment by having to live in one of the lower floor apartments.
-Also, it’s quite difficult to find a flat with air conditioning and/or heating
+Most of the buildings are quite old and so don’t have the convenience of a lift and if climbing long flight of stairs is an issue, unfortunately, due to narrow streets of Raval, you lose the luxury of having a light filled apartment by having to live in one of the lower floor apartments.
+It can also be quite difficult to find a flat with air conditioning and/or heating.

 But why Raval is such a desirable place to buy?
-Well, this is why.

 Raval has already started the transformation.
-Without a doubt it’s becoming more cultural and trendy, especially with the famous MACBA (museums of modern art) and CCCB (exhibition centre) being built in the area.
+Without a doubt, it’s becoming more cultural and trendy, especially with the famous MACBA (museums of modern art) and CCCB (exhibition centre) being built in the area.
 So what does that mean?
-This means that the area is attracting more interest from younger professionals, as conveniently Raval boasts niche shops, small restaurants and unique bars with attractive prices.
+This means that the area is attracting more interest from younger professionals, asy Raval boasts niche shops, small restaurants and unique bars with attractive prices.

 Part of the green district of Sants-Montjuic, this previously more quiet residential area is becoming a trendy place and is starting to attract real interest from property investors.

-So apart from its location and more modern buildings, why has it stood out so much?
+So apart from its location and its more modern buildings, why has it stood out so much?
 Of course, it’s the lower price.
 According to Fotocasa, the property prices in Sant Antoni have been rising in the past year.
 The neighbourhood’s lower prices compared to the rest of Eixample is what’s attracting so much attention.
 Lower property prices are promising increasing returns for the investors and bringing bigger value to invest, thus making the top of our up & coming neighbourhoods list.

 So why would you buy a home in a neighborhood which still looks pretty industrial?
 Because it’s changing!
 The prices for properties in neighborhoods like Eixample or Gracia are exploding so a lot of people decide to live a little bit outside of the hustle and bustle of Barcelona’s inner city.
 And Sant Adria is perfect since prices are still low and you are very well connected to Barcelona!